arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow/typeclasses/traverse/README.md

 Both values try to attain the same thing, but what `Foldable` lacks is that it solely drills down to it's `A` here `Int` and does not preserve it's shape `F` - `MapK`.
 This is where `Traverse` shines, whenever you care about the Output `B` from `(A) -> B` and the existing shape of `F` you would use `traverse`.

 Additionally, your able to wrap your context `F` within a `G`.
-That is exactly the reason why `Traverse` is strictly more powerful than `Foldable`.
+That is, may among others, the reason why `Traverse` is strictly more powerful than `Foldable`.

 You can also misuse it's powers - where a `map` is more considerable: